Azure/ARO-RP/docs/upstream-differences.md

 1. If not done already, fetch our fork and upstream repos:
     ```sh
     # clone our forked installer
+    # Alternatively, fork openshift/installer-aro and clone your fork
     git clone https://github.com/openshift/installer-aro.git
     cd installer-aro